Besthotels.com - The Best Hotels in the World

 8.3km / 5.2mi

-Middle Level Mine Timber Store
+Middle Level Lead Mine Timber Store

 Architectural structure in Stanhope, County Durham, England, UK